Landing Page Personalization Case Studies

 The second takeaway is that personalization doesn’t have to be difficult.
 Neil Patel emphasized first and last names, as well as geolocation, as the most important parameters to know – and these are all easy to collect.

 The third takeaway is that when you’re picking a landing page builder, it’s really important to use one that allows for easy split-testing and page copying.
-You want to be able to experiment with personalization without having to worry about coding, creating entirely new pages, etc. In this sense, our clients were all fortunate to be using our service, and not one like OptimizePress, where A-B testing is difficult.
+You want to be able to experiment with personalization without having to worry about coding, creating entirely new pages, etc. In this sense, our clients were all fortunate to be using our service, and not one like OptimizePress, where running an A/B test is difficult.